ghockin/ghockindesign/posts/my-first-post.md

 # My First Blog Post

 Welcome to my blog!
-This is written in Markdown.

-- It’s easy to read
-- Easy to write
-- And we’ll convert it to HTML automatically!
+- Welcome to my blog!
+Have a flick through some of my posts and see if anything catches your eye.
+I’m constantly working on many projects, all of which are different, so hopefully you’ll find something interesting.